The Swedish Model Failed Too

 These changes created a fruitful environment for entrepreneurs.
 Most of Sweden’s great companies were established at this time.
 These include Atlas Copco (1873), L.M.Ericsson (1876), ASEA (1883), Alfa Laval (1883), Scania (1891), AGA (1904), SKF (1907), and Electrolux (1910).

 So Sweden thrived.
-It also benefitted by staying out of two world wars except to supply the protagonists.
+It also benefited by staying out of two world wars except to supply the protagonists.

 The Social Democratic Party came to power in 1932 and dominated Swedish politics for most of the rest of the century.
 They began cautiously, maintaining capitalist institutions, and were keen to keep big business and the middle class on side.
 By 1950, taxes were still lower and the public sector smaller than comparable countries.